sumaiya-antara/PostgreSQL/README.md

 4. Click on Download the Installer
 5. Download the desired version as per your System Type(64 bit or 32 bit)

 After downloading, complete the setup of the downloaded .exe file just like any other programs.
-Provide a password for ** Superuser** while doing the setup and remember this password must.
+Provide a password for **Superuser** while doing the setup and remember this password must.
+Finish the setup.
+A SQL Shell(psql) and a graphical user interface pgAdmin4 will be installed for operating the database.
+In this demonstartion, using of SQL Shell(psql) will be in focus.

+#### Important Notes:
+- The default Superuser for PostgreSQL is **postgres**
+- The defualt port for PostgreSQL is **5432**